cassiewallace/workout-cave/README.md

 ## Requirements

-- iPad running iOS 17.0 or later
+- iPad or iPhone running iOS 17.0 or later
 - Xcode 15.0 or later
 - Swift 5.0+